 - Young people felt that there should be more information about EHC.
-They had little knowledge about where to access it and were not aware they could get it for free. - Young people expressed that if they needed advice on sexual health and relationships they would go to a trusted adult such as a parent, siblings, friends or youth worker, or would look online. - Of the school nurses participating in the survey: - The majority strongly agreed with exploring access to sexual health services for young people in school settings. - The majority strongly agreed with the provision of training for school nurses on sexual health, in particular dealing with sexual health in under-16s.
+They had little knowledge about where to access it and were not aware they could get it for free. - Young people expressed that if they needed advice on sexual health and relationships they would go to a trusted adult such as a parent, siblings, friends or youth worker, or would look online. - Of the school nurses participating in the survey: - The majority strongly agreed with exploring access to sexual health services for young people in school settings. - The majority strongly agreed with the provision of training for school nurses on sexual health, in particular dealing with sexual health in under 16 year olds.

-There are misconceptions around period tracker apps.
-Some young people seem to be using them to assess whether it's a safe time to have unprotected sex
+There are misconceptions around period tracker apps used via Smart phones which many young people possess..

+Some young people seem to be using them to assess whether it is a safe time to have unprotected sex.